gatehill/imposter-cli/README.md

 ## Getting started & documentation

-You must have [Docker](https://docs.docker.com/get-docker/) installed and running.
+You must have [Docker](https://docs.docker.com/get-docker/) installed and running, or if Docker is not available, you can run on the [JVM](./docs/jvm_engine.md).

 ### Installation